xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <br><br>
 C'est la vie's 'i never learnt how to fight' shifted the tone with its bright, mathy sound, before moving the focus overseas to Balitmore band, 'life'.
 <br><br>
-The show's playlist came to an early finish with a song from Daisy Chain.. but, with time to spare, Alan talked about a CRAZY announcement made this morning: St Albans Kids, a significant band inactive since 2003, are reuniting for a show at The Old Bar on May 2nd.
-To close the episode in celebration, they played the first two songs from the band's iconic 2002 album 'Tales of Late Night Excursions into Urban Wastelands [A Political Economy of Noise]'.
+The show's playlist came to an early finish with a song from Daisy Chain.. but, with time to spare, Alan talked about a CRAZY announcement made this morning: St Albans Kids, inactive since 2003, are reuniting for a show at The Old Bar on May 2nd.
+To close the episode in celebration, they played the first two songs from the band's iconic 2002 album.
 <br><br>
 Here is the playlist from the show:
 <br>